utkarshshendge/t-sample-ui/README.md

   * A very important screen of Talawa.
   * The current Interface looks confusing.
   * The screen has lot of data, new user may get overwhelmed.
-  * In order to fix this, data should be conveyed pictorially, through a combination of Colors, Text numbers.
+  * In order to fix this, data should be conveyed pictorially, through a combination of Colors, Text, Numbers.
   * The very important data on this page is the Date.
 I have highlighed it so user pays more attention on it.
 Most people can recognize numbers even if they are not literate.
   * The space below the Talawa Logo will be used for "My Task" button.
-Tapping on this button should take users to "My Tasks" Screem user will be able to see tasks assiged to them,
+Tapping on this button should take users to "My Tasks" Screen where user will be able to see tasks assiged to them,
   * Tapping on the event tile should take user to "Event Info Page".
 Wherein details about Event-members and their tasks should be present.
   * The area where the information of colors is shown hides while scrolling to give a clean look.
   * In [Talawa Docs](https://palisadoesfoundation.github.io/talawa-docs/docs/features/events/event-overview/#overall-guidance) its written that "Thumbs up/down" is a desired feature.